tiptophimp/idiot-token/audit/vesting_verification_log.md

 - Constructor parameters are marked as `immutable` in Solidity
 - No setter functions exist for cliff, start, or duration
 - Bytecode hash is recorded above for tamper detection

-### 4. Governance Lockdown
-- All SAFE wallets require multisig consensus for any changes
-- No single key can modify vesting parameters
-- Timelock controllers prevent immediate execution

 ## Security Status: ⚠️ ISSUES DETECTED